-Chronic obstructive pulmonary disease (COPD) is a progressive lung disease requiring timely diagnosis and assessment of the severity as well as intensive treatment and health care support to prevent disease progression.
-According to a recent National Institute for Health and Care Excellence (NICE) report, there are approximately 1 million people in the UK with diagnosed COPD and another 2 million with undiagnosed COPD.
-It is currently the fourth leading cause of death worldwide and fifth in the UK.
-The British Lung Foundation recently estimated the annual cost of managing COPD was £1.9 billion suggesting that COPD has a large burden on healthcare resources.
-This is expected to rise further as current data show an increasing trend of COPD emergency admissions.
+Chronic obstructive pulmonary disease (COPD) is a progressive lung disease requiring timely diagnosis, treatment and health care support to prevent disease progression.
+The National Institute for Health and Care Excellence (NICE) estimated approximately 1 million people in the UK with diagnosed COPD and another 2 million with undiagnosed COPD.
+It is the fourth leading cause of death worldwide and fifth in the UK.
+The estimated annual cost of managing COPD is £1.9 billion; thus, it incurs a significant burden on healthcare resources and shows an increasing trend due to COPD emergency admissions.

-While smoking is the most important risk factor for COPD, several comorbid and pathophysiological conditions along with environmental factors are linked to COPD-associated exacerbation which is the most common cause of hospital admissions in the UK.
-For clinicians, assessment of the frequency and length of health care resource utilisations (HCRU), the time to severe exacerbations and identifying strategies for the management of disease and preventing further progression are all vital.
+While smoking is the most crucial risk factor for COPD, several comorbid and pathophysiological conditions and environmental factors are linked to COPD-associated hospital admissions in the UK.
+For clinicians, evaluating the frequency and length of health care resource utilisations (HCRU) are vital toward identifying strategies for managing the disease and preventing its further progression.

-However, COPD is clinically heterogeneous and therefore standard clinical measures and phenotyping may not assess the risk fully.
-The electronic health record (EHR) data are increasingly being used for several decision-making processes and are considered a potential resource for predictive modelling and risk assessment.
+However, COPD is clinically heterogeneous; standard clinical measures and phenotyping may not assess the risk fully.
+The electronic health record (EHR) is deemed a potential resource for decision-making processes and risk assessment.
 The National Health Service (NHS) routinely manages multiple sources of linked EHR of patients, for example, demography, GP visits, pathophysiology and biochemical parameters, pharmacy, hospital and emergency admissions.
-More importantly, it is possible to identify longitudinal cohorts of patients with the exact date of exacerbation events which provides valuable information on disease dynamics; a critical element for a heterogeneous disease like COPD.
+More importantly, it is possible to identify longitudinal cohorts of patients with the exact date of exacerbation events, which provides valuable information on disease dynamics: a critical element for a heterogeneous disease like COPD.

-Harnessing these multiple sources of primary health care information could potentially contribute to the diagnosis, monitoring and evaluating the prognosis of COPD patients.
-Adopting appropriate strategies tailored to the individual patient would deliver improved healthcare leading to a personalised medicine-based approach to the management of COPD and reduction of burden on healthcare resources.
-On the other hand, empirical evidence from the real world HCRU data would be critical for public health practitioners for decision-making and optimising HCRU for such patients.
-There are, however, several methodological and technical challenges as these would involve the integration of high-volume and high-dimensional complex multi-source data along with the application of diverse mathematical and statistical methodologies and computational tools.
-In collaboration with an industry partner, we have recently studied the association of baseline patient-level demography, physical, clinical and other pathophysiological predictors with the frequency and rate of exacerbations among COPD patients at subsequent time points and assessing the relevant health care resource allocation costs.
-The proposed PhD project will extend the current research work further to developing predictive analytical tools to identify the risk of severe exacerbations integrating multiple sources of EHR data with advanced statistical modelling framework.
+Harnessing these multiple sources of primary health care information and adopting appropriate strategies tailored to the individual patient could deliver a personalised medicine-based approach to the management of COPD and reduce the burden on healthcare resources.
+However, there are several methodological and technical challenges as these would involve the integration of high-volume and high-dimensional complex multi-source data and the application of diverse mathematical and statistical methodologies.
+In collaboration with an industry partner, we have recently studied the association of baseline patient-level demography, physical, clinical and other pathophysiological predictors with the frequency and rate of exacerbations among COPD patients.
+The proposed PhD project will extend the current research further to developing predictive analytical tools to identify the risk of severe exacerbations integrating multiple sources of EHR data with advanced statistical models.

-The project will use novel methodological techniques to establish the complex relationship between multiple sources of EHR COPD-related data.
-It will evaluate the distributional properties of the data, explore novel predictive modelling strategies in conventional as well as diverse machine learning and deep learning modelling frameworks and examine their accuracies.
-An overall aim is the production of an optimised protocol which harmonises the use of EHR data and maximises the reproducibility of outcomes and ultimately improves clinical practice.
-The project will, therefore, target several key gaps in the current statistical methodologies with implications in wider disease contexts.
+The project will use novel methodological techniques to establish the complex relationship between multiple sources of COPD-related EHR data.
+It will evaluate the distributional properties of the data, explore novel predictive modelling strategies in conventional and diverse machine learning and deep learning modelling frameworks.
+An overall aim is to produce an optimised protocol that harmonises the use of EHR data and maximises the reproducibility of outcomes and ultimately improves clinical practice.
+The project will target several critical gaps in the current statistical methodologies with implications in broader disease contexts.

-The project will provide an excellent opportunity for a prospective student to work in one of the most active and exciting areas of medical research: the student will develop key knowledge and skills of handling high-volume and high-dimensional complex EHR data, learn novel and advanced statistical, mathematical, and computational methodologies to develop predictive analytical tools integrating these complex datasets.
+The project will provide an excellent opportunity for a prospective student to work in one of the most active and exciting areas of medical research.
+The student will acquire essential skills and knowledge of handling high-volume and high-dimensional EHR data and apply novel and advanced statistical, mathematical, and computational methodologies to develop predictive analytical tools integrating these complex datasets.
 Previous background in employing statistical models and machine learning tools in R, Python or similar programming environments will be required.

-Candidates should contact the lead supervisor to discuss the project in advance of submitting an application, as supervisors will be expected to provide a letter of support for suitable applicants.
+Candidates should contact the lead supervisor (Dr Mintu Nath) to discuss the project in advance of submitting an application, as supervisors will be expected to provide a letter of support for suitable applicants.
 Candidates will be informed after the application deadline if they have been shortlisted for interview.